 Follow each of the links below for information on each of the Neighbourhood Plans underway in the Lake District National Park.

-To discuss any aspect of neighbourhood planning please contact:
+To discuss neighbourhood planning please contact:

 Strategy and Partnership's Service